chetanyamahana/team_ANY/README.md

 # Tean :ANY
 ### About the project:-
-##### _**MechConnect**_ A proposal to streamline the automobile repair market by creating a user-friendly interface connecting repair shops and customers, even in remote areas.
+##### _**MechConnect**_ : A proposal to streamline the automobile repair market by creating a user-friendly interface connecting repair shops and customers, even in remote areas.
 The platform offers multiple options based on response time and price, aiming to benefit both users and repair shops.
 It emphasizes multilingual simplicity, AI integration for personalized experiences, and separate interfaces for users and repair shops.
 Slogan: "Revolutionizing Auto Repair: Anytime, Anywhere, Your Way!"
 # Salient Features
 * Interactive UI
+* Separate authentication system for both User and Mechanical .
-* Add tags for your blogs
+* Chat feature for user and Mechanic.
-* Report offensive content
-* Search among thousands of blogs in accordance of your interest
+* Search among hundreds of Mechanics near you.
-* You can also see most read blogs overall and also category wise
-* Get a chance to interact with writers all over the world.
+* Rating System.
+* Personalized dashboard for mechanic with notification alert.
+*

 ## Tech Stack and technologies used